 Your warranties are transferable.
-If you sell your Cobalt boat to anyone other than an authorized Cobalt dealer, please refer to the Warranty Transfer Form on the last page of this manual.
+If you sell your Cobalt boat to anyone other than an authorized Cobalt dealer, please call Cobalt Boats for the appropriate warranty transfer information (620-325-2653).
 If the proper transfer procedures are not followed, future warranty may be denied.